Chalice: Christian

 The chalice is considered to be one of the most sacred vessels in Christian liturgical worship, and it is often blessed before use.
-In the Roman Catholic Church, and some Anglo-Catholic churches, it was the custom for a chalice to be consecrated by being anointed with chrism, and this consecration could only be performed by a bishop or abbot (only for use within his own monastery).
-Among the Eastern Churches there are varying practices regarding blessing.
-In some traditions the very act of celebrating the Sacred Mysteries (Eucharist) is the only blessing necessary; in others, there is a special rite of blessing.
-In some Eastern traditions this blessing may be done only by a bishop, in some it may be done by a priest.
-In any case, in both the East and the West, once a chalice has been blessed, it may only be touched by an ordained member of the higher clergy (bishop, priest or deacon).
-In the Russian Orthodox Church a subdeacon is permitted to touch the holy vessels, but only if they are wrapped in cloth.
+In the Roman Catholic Church and some Anglo-Catholic churches, it was the custom for a chalice to be consecrated by being anointed with chrism, and this consecration could only be performed by a bishop or abbot (only for use within his own monastery).
+Among the Eastern Churches, there are varying practices regarding blessing.
+In some traditions, the very act of celebrating the Sacred Mysteries (Eucharist) is the only blessing necessary; in others, there is a special rite of blessing.
+In some Eastern traditions, this blessing may be done only by a bishop, in some it may be done by a priest.

 The Holy Chalice

-In Christian tradition the Holy Chalice is the vessel which Jesus used at the Last Supper to serve the wine.
+In Christian tradition, the Holy Chalice is the vessel which Jesus used at the Last Supper to serve the wine.
 New Testament texts make no mention of the cup except within the context of the Last Supper and give no significance whatsoever to the object itself.
 Herbert Thurston in the Catholic Encyclopedia 1908 concluded that "No reliable tradition has been preserved to us regarding the vessel used by Christ at the Last Supper.
 In the sixth and seventh centuries pilgrims to Jerusalem were led to believe that the actual chalice was still venerated in the church of the Holy Sepulchre, having within it the sponge which was presented to Our Saviour on Calvary."
 Several surviving standing cups of precious materials are identified in local traditions as the Chalice.